What is a Responsive Theme?

 WordPress and Responsive Web

-WordPress is the most popular CMS that is used by whooping 27% of websites on the Internet.
+WordPress is the most popular CMS that is used by whopping 27% of websites on the Internet.
 It enjoys support from a strong community of open-source developers and designers coming from all walks of life.
-With the rise of the responsive web, most renowned theme developers adapted to responsive designs and introduced easy-to-understand frameworks, like Redux Framework, Carrington Core, Bootstrap etc., that can be used to create a responsive WordPress theme from scratch.
+With whopping of the responsive web, most renowned theme developers adapted to responsive designs and introduced easy-to-understand frameworks, like Redux Framework, Carrington Core, Bootstrap etc., that can be used to create a responsive WordPress theme from scratch.

 So, what is this Bootstrap?